How do I nominate?

 What makes a strong nomination?

-- Include any previous awards and recognitions your nominee has received; also include any Australian Honours you might have received.
+- Include any previous awards and recognitions your nominee has received; also include any Australian Honours they might have received.

 - Include the dates and time periods of their contributions.